 Ms. Loftus serves as Senior Investment Funds Paralegal and plays a key role in document preparation and filing.
 Ms. Loftus works closely with all clients through their formation process, from engagement to fund launch.
 Additionally, Ms. Loftus coordinates all regulatory compliance filings and registrations.

 Prior to joining Capital Fund Law Group, Ms. Loftus served as an office administrator for a medical facility.
 Academically, Ms. Loftus was nominated for the Senior Thesis of the Year Award at her attending University in 2017, in recognition of her exceptional historical research, and holds a Bachelors Degree in Legal Studies.
 In her free time, Ms. Loftus enjoys the outdoors with her husband and continues to pursue her passion for history through reading and continued research.

-Prior to Capital Fund Law Group, Ms. Hicks served as a law enforcement officer.
+Prior to Capital Fund Law Group, Ms. Hicks served in law enforcement.
 During her service, she worked in several divisions, including patrol, public relations, and investigations.
 In May of 2015, Ms. Hicks was awarded the Police Combat Cross medal for her response and action taken during an armed assailant situation.

 Ms. Hicks is passionate about giving back and serving her community.
 During her law enforcement career, Ms. Hicks was nominated as Police Association President, a volunteer role, where she organized a police and fire charity event to raise money and awareness for a child in her community.
 In her personal life, Ms. Hicks actively organizes events and projects, often surrounding military causes and children in her community.
-Academically, Ms. Hicks holds an Associates Degree in Criminal Justice and has her Paralegal Certification, as well as several advanced certifications in communications and investigations.
+Academically, Ms. Hicks holds an Associates Degree in Criminal Justice and her Paralegal Certification, as well as several advanced certifications in communications and investigations.